lucia-auth/lucia/documentation-v2/content/main/basics/error-handling.md

 description: "Learn about how to handle errors in Lucia"
 ---

-Errors in Lucia is thrown as [`LuciaError`](), which extends the standard `Error`.
+Errors in Lucia are thrown as [`LuciaError`](), which extends the standard `Error`.
 See the API reference for a full list of errors.
 Alternatively, the API reference for each API methods list possible errors it could throw.

 Using a try-catch block, the error message can be read like so: